output.filename

 When you import a module via dynamic import, the module will be bundled into a single file, and its default naming rules are as follows:

-• In the development build, the filename will be generated based on the module path, such as dist/static/js/async/src_add_ts.js.
+• In the development mode, the filename will be generated based on the module path, such as dist/static/js/async/src_add_ts.js.

-• In the production build, it will be a random numeric id, such as dist/static/js/async/798.27e3083e.js.
-This is to avoid leaking the source code path in the production environment, and the number of characters is also less.
+• In the production mode, it will be a random numeric id, such as dist/static/js/async/798.27e3083e.js.
+This is to avoid leaking the source code path in the production mode, and the number of characters is also less.

 src/index.ts